© 2006 Tim Furche, Benedikt Linse, François Bry, Dimitris Plexousakis, and Georg Gottlob

 R

-to test membership of resource R in
+in C to test membership of resource R in

 The basic form of graph construction in SPARQL is

-over full
+UNION over full

-queries (Algae, Xcerpt, Triple)if
+queries (Algae, Xcerpt, Triple)if ... then ... or

-case
+case constructs?P

-for persons with ?Age between 12
+rdf:type my:Teen for persons with ?Age between 12

-and 18 and the triple ?P rdf:type my:Adult
+and 18 and the triple ?P rdf:type my:Adult for

 older persons.Methods for RDF query evaluation differ in several aspects:

-of subject,
+(s,p,o,c) of subject,

 predicate, object and so-called context information

-(?X, foaf:knows, ?Y)
+(?X, foaf:knows, ?Y)),

 versus conjunctive queriesFocus of this article: non-distributed evaluation of conjunctive queries on triple/quadruple stores on disks.